Skip to Main Content

 Planning Your Visit

 Mr. Sushi is located at 1204 North Interstate Drive, Suite 130, in a strip-center format that is consistent with commercial retail on that corridor.
-Specific hours, current pricing, booking method, and contact details are not confirmed in available data, so checking directly before visiting is advisable.
-Given the format and location, the most practical approach for first-time visitors is to arrive without a reservation assumption and treat this as a walk-in casual counter rather than a ticketed dining experience.
+Current pricing and booking details are not listed here.
+It is walk-in friendly.
 Parking in the surrounding strip center is typically abundant on this stretch of Interstate Drive.

 For a broader sense of where Mr. Sushi fits within Norman's overall dining picture, the full Norman restaurants guide maps the city's options across cuisines and occasions, which is useful for building a multi-stop itinerary or understanding which parts of the city hold the most dining density.